 This section describes the Local, State and Federal legislation that provide the legal framework for approval of development and the protection and conservation of native flora and fauna that are relevant to this proposal.

-The proposal has been assessed against the following provisions:
+The proposal has been assessed against provisions outlined in the following legislation.

 1.2.1 Environment Planning and Assessment Act 1979, EP&A Act